 I'm a High School Graduate

 As a Nebraska high school graduate, you are showing great promise by already researching how to become a counselor in Nebraska.
-You will want to continue your current momentum into making a very important decision, to get a college education.
-Nebraska counseling licensure requires candidates to have a minimum of a master's level of education.
+Since Nebraska counseling licensure requires candidates to have a minimum of a master's level of education, it's wise to get started on the process early.

 Your next step is to learn how you can enroll in an Associate's degree program or Bachelor's degree program.